mihirk517/Fullstackdev-Fastapi-Vue/README.md

-# Fullstackdev-Fastapi-Vue
+### Fullstackdev-Fastapi-Vue

-This is a virtual repository for full stack development which hosts back-end and front-end repositories as git submodules
+This is a virtual repository for full stack development based on fastapi in Python as a backend and a Vue.js front-end as git submodules.